Schmidt-Embedded-Systems-GmbH/cursor-live-ticker/README.md

 ### LAN note

 `docker compose` binds to **localhost only** by default (`127.0.0.1`).
-To expose on your local network (e.g., for a Raspberry Pi kiosk), remove the prefix:
+To expose on your local network (e.g., for a kiosk display), remove the prefix:

 ```yaml
 ports: